 Enforcement of a non compete against a fledgling business.
 A handful of employees of a company decided to start their own business.
 Their former immediately employer threatened to stop that venture before it even got off the ground by insisting on enforcement of a wildly overbroad non compete.
 Working with the entrepreneurs, we were able to resolve that dispute.
 They were able to start and grow their own business.
 On top of that, we were able to get them paid substantial compensation for money not paid while they were employed.
 We still work with these business owners from time to time on routine legal matters.
 They are thriving and growing years later.

-Unfair Competition: when a husband and wife team who both shared in running their small business got divorced, they also found themselves in the middle of a business divorce, with one ex-spouse forming a competing company, and years of litigation following relating to claims of unfair competition.
+Unfair Competition: when a husband and wife team who both shared in running their small business got divorced, they also found themselves in the middle of a business divorce, with one ex-spouse forming a competing company, and years of litigation following relating to claims of unfair competition and interference with contract.
 Ultimately, we were able to help resolve this dispute short of trial, in a way that allowed both businesses to move forward.

 Those are some of the more dramatic stories, but we have also helped countless other small business owners resolve disputes without ever filing a document in court.
 Examples include a business partnership that was beginning to fall apart, where we were able to negotiate an amicable buyout of one partner before the relationship completely soured, disputes over commissions due to real estate brokers from development projects, conflicting interpretations of the meaning of words in a business contract, and many more.

 Ready to Get Started?